 Jump to:Page Content

 David Giles is the Associate Director of the Program on Crisis Leadership (PCL) at the John F. Kennedy School of Government, Harvard University.
 In addition to playing a leadership role in the administration of the program, he also serves as Senior Research Associate and conducts research and writes on a range of issues relating to crisis events and high-risk hazards.
-He co-edited with Arnold Howitt and Dutch Leonard the textbook Managing Crises: Responses to Large-Scale Emergencies (CQ Press, 2009) and is the author of a number of Harvard Kennedy School case studies, including a three-part series that profiles state-level responses to the 2009 H1N1 pandemic; a case that focuses on the Obama administration’s handling of the Deepwater Horizon oil leaks; and another that explores the management of post-tsunami recovery in Aceh, Indonesia.
+He has co-edited Natural Disaster Management in the Asia-Pacific: Policy and Governance (Springer, 2015) and Managing Crises: Responses to Large-Scale Emergencies (CQ Press, 2009) and is the author of a number of Harvard Kennedy School case studies, including a three-part series that profiles state-level responses to the 2009 H1N1 pandemic; a case that focuses on the Obama administration’s handling of the Deepwater Horizon oil leaks; and another that explores the management of post-tsunami recovery in Aceh, Indonesia.

 Recently, he oversaw planning for the 2nd Annual Asia Public Policy Forum: Disaster Management in Asia, which featured presentations by more than two dozen leading scholars and practitioners of disaster management and risk reduction from the Asia-Pacific region.
 David is currently conducting research on the Great East Japan Earthquake, tsunami, and nuclear power plant failure of March 11, 2011.
 He also serves as a teaching fellow for two Harvard Extension School courses: Crisis Management and Emergency Preparedness (MGMT 5090) and Disaster Relief and Recovery (MGMT 5095).